Organized Back to School: 30 Tips for a Stress-Free Start

 Do a nightly reset every evening so the following morning starts off with a clutter-free, tidy home.
 Everyone’s nightly reset looks different.

-Recommendation for a nightly reset:
+Steps for a simple nightly reset

 7. Water Bottles